Radbrad30/project2/content/blog/corey.md

-I was told that I was one of the nices most respectful people in the world.:smile: That doesn't mean I can't get :angry: though.
+I was told that I was one of the nicest most respectful people in the world.:smile: That doesn't mean I can't get :angry: though.
 Get out of line and I will

 ![Alt Text](https://giffiles.alphacoders.com/242/2425.gif)